-I very recently completed a PhD with the truly excellent Mike Evans.
+I very recently completed a PhD with Mike Evans.
 As detailed on my science page we were working on model colloidal systems to study some general features of phase transitions (gas-liquid, crystal-fluid, etc.) particularly in polydisperse substances — where every particle is slightly different to every other.
 The work produced some interesting results and nice publications with more to come, and culminated in this hefty tome.

 I’ll now be staying at Leeds for the next couple of years, but my day-to-day work (i.e. funding) concerns a new topic: the biophysics of lipid membranes.
 Yes, having spent over 3 years figuring out how to explain to people what I do, I now have to start from scratch.
 It seems like a good time for a quick post explaining the topic, and what attracted me to it.